nurupo/vlc-pause-click-plugin/vlc-2.1.x/README.md

 sudo make install
 ```

-If those instructions don't work for you (perhaps you are using a non-Debian-derived Linux distribuion or don't have `libvlccore` available), [there is another way to build the plugin binary](/common/building/).
+If these instructions don't work for you (perhaps you are using a non-Debian-derived Linux distribuion or don't have `libvlccore` available), [there is another way to build the plugin binary](/common/building/).

 ## Usage
 1. Restart VLC to load the newly added plugin